nelvison-benedetto/docker-db-front-back/README.md

 ```

 ### 5. Test Application
+- **Access the App**
-Open your browser and go to: 👉 http://localhost:3000/ to verify that all three Docker containers are working correctly.
+    - Open your browser and visit: 👉 http://localhost:3000/ to verify that all three Docker containers (MongoDB, Backend, Frontend) are working correctly.
+- **Test MongoDB Data Persistence**
+    - On the webpage, create some tasks/goals.
+    - Stop the backend container
+    - Refresh the page in the browser — you’ll see an error (as expected, the backend is down).
+    - Restart the backend by running a new container.
+    - Refresh the page again: you will see the tasks you created earlier!
+- **Test Live Changes sourcecode->cnt (docker bind mounts + plugin nodemon live-server)**
+    - Run the backend container.
+    - `docker logs cntbackend` check message 'CONNECTED TO MONGODB'.
+    - file app.js row 102, change the log message 'CONNECTED TO MONGODB' to 'CONNECTED TO MONGODB!!' and save.
+    - `docker logs cntbackend` check the updated message of the container.

 ### 6. Stop All Containers
 ```bash